Geostatistical inputs to resource classification | Training course

 Prerequisites

-As the course refers to advanced geostatistical concepts, it is strongly recommended that participants have a sound knowledge of variography, kriging, and simulations.
-Alternatively, participants may have completed the “Mineral Resource Estimation” or the “Conditional Simulation and Uncertainty Analysis in Isatis.neo Mining” training course.
+As the course covers advanced geostatistical concepts, it is strongly recommended that participants have a solid understanding of variography, kriging, and simulation.
+Alternatively, participants may have completed the “Mineral Resource Estimation” training course.